-You may have side effects if you have a few weeks of radiotherapy treatment after surgery for early pleural mesothelioma.
+You are unlikely to get side effects from radiotherapy to control your symptoms.
+You might have side effects if you have a few weeks of radiotherapy treatment after surgery for pleural mesothelioma.
 The most common side effects are reddening of the skin and loss of hair in the treatment area.

-Side effects tend to start a week after the radiotherapy begins.
-They gradually get worse during the treatment and for a couple of weeks after the treatment ends.
-But they usually begin to improve after around 2 weeks or so.
+Side effects tend to start a few days after the radiotherapy begins.
+They gradually get worse during treatment.
+They can continue to get worse after your treatment ends.
+But they usually begin to improve 1 or 2 weeks after your treatment ends.

-These side effects vary from person to person.
+Everyone is different and the side effects vary from person to person.
 You may not have all of the effects mentioned.
+Side effects can include:

 Your skin might go red or darker in the treatment area.
 You might also get slight redness or darkening on the other side of your body.
 This is where the radiotherapy beams leave the body.

 The red or darker areas can feel sore.
-Your radiographers will give you creams to soothe your skin.
+This may start after your radiotherapy treatment is completed.
+Your radiographers may give you creams to soothe your skin.
 The soreness usually goes away within 2 to 4 weeks of ending the treatment.
 But your skin might always be slightly darker in that area.